0 / 0

 Select this option to run the enrichment on a schedule.
 You can schedule single and recurring runs.
 Define the start date and time for the schedule.
 If you schedule a single run, the job runs exactly one time at the specified day and time.

-Regardless of the run configuration, you can manually run the metadata enrichment job at any time.
+Regardless of the run definition, you can manually trigger a run of the metadata enrichment job at any time.

 Learn more